Premature Ejaculation - Topic Overview

 help you delay ejaculation.
 For some men, stopping or cutting down on the use

-of alcohol, tobacco, or illegal drugs may improve their ability to control
+of alcohol, tobacco, or illegal drugs may improve how well they can control

 Your doctor may recommend that you and your partner

-condom to reduce sensation to the penis or trying a different position (such as
+condom to reduce sensation to the penis.
+Or you can try a different position (such as

 lying on your back) during intercourse.
 Counseling or behavioral therapy may